Viet281101/OpenCV_Python/README.md

+# Learning OpenCV in Python

-- This project is done bit by bit in order of steps on OpenCV Python Doc: https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html -
+### This project is done bit by bit in order of steps on OpenCV Python Doc: https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html

 - The link of the images: